Aero A.14: Operational history

 The first A.14 was accepted by the Czechoslovak authorities on 25 October 1922, with deliveries continuing into December that year.
 Because of the Czechoslovak Air Force's urgent need for new pilots, the A.14s were used as trainers, and the intended armament was not fitted.
-The A.15s were delivered from March to August 1923, and were used for several roles within the Czechoslovakian Air Force's frontline units, including reconnaissance, bombing, artillery direction and as an intermediate trainer.
+The A.15s were delivered from March to August 1923, and were used for several roles within the Czechoslovak Air Force's frontline units, including reconnaissance, bombing, artillery direction and as an intermediate trainer.
 Some A.15s were modified for night flying, with modified cockpit lighting added, landing lights fitted and extended exhaust pipes to avoid blinding the crew, and were designated Ab.15.
 A.15s were also used in trials of spraying against Black arches (also known as Nun moths), an early example of crop dusting.

-The Aero A.14 suffered from excessive engine vibration, and served for a relatively short time with the Czechoslovakian Air Force, with aircraft being transferred to the military transport group for evaluation, starting flying airmail trials in March 1923 between Prague and Bratislava in March 1923.
+The Aero A.14 suffered from excessive engine vibration, and served for a relatively short time with the Czechoslovak Air Force, with aircraft being transferred to the military transport group for evaluation, starting flying airmail trials in March 1923 between Prague and Bratislava in March 1923.
 The A.15 had a much longer career in front line service, serving until about 1930, when the deteriorating physical condition of the aircraft led them to be withdrawn from use and sold to civil users such as flying clubs.

 The airmail trials carried out by the Czechoslovak Air Force in March–April 1923, which mainly used A.14s carrying civilian markings and registrations, were intended as proving flights to support the establishment of a state-owned civil airline.
 These plans were realised with the establishment of Československé státní aerolinie (ČSA) on 28 October 1923.
 Amongst the airline's initial equipment were 17 Aero A.14s loaned by the Czechoslovak military.
 These were used to fly the airline's first services, between Prague and Bratislava, on 29 October 1923.
 In 1924 and 1925, A-14s were responsible for almost all of ČSA's services, flying over 90% of flights.
 Six A-14s were modified to carry two passengers, who sat facing each other, and these six aircraft were preferred for regular operations, with the single passenger aircraft being held in reserve.
-From 1926, de Havilland DH.50s (licence-built by Aero) took over ČSA's mean routes, with the A.14 relegated to reserve aircraft, with ČSA returning its last A.14 to the Czechoslovak Air Force in 1927.
+From 1926, de Havilland DH.50s (licence-built by Aero) took over ČSA's main routes, with the A.14 relegated to reserve aircraft, with ČSA returning its last A.14 to the Czechoslovak Air Force in 1927.

 A.14s and A.15s remained in private use well into the 1930s, with the last aircraft removed from the register in 1936.